Skip to main content

 When can I lodge my development application using the new policy?

 From 13 May 2024, development applications can be lodged on the NSW Planning Portal for sites where the Transport Oriented Development controls have been applied.
-View the schedule in the table on this webpage to see which locations have been finalised.
+View the schedule in the table on this page to see which locations have been finalised.

 Can a development application that has already been approved take advantage of the new policy?